17 Films With Heroic Female Characters to Watch With Kids

 Not rated, recommended for ages 11 and older

 This documentary film delves into the untold story of Dolores Huerta, a civil rights activist and labor leader who laid the groundwork with César Chávez in founding the first labor union for farm workers.
-The mother of 11 continues her tireless activism to this day — at the age of 89.
+The mother of 11 has continued her tireless activism into her nineties.

 Rated PG-13, recommended for ages 12 and older